WP1 - Project Management

 The specific objectives of WP4 are:

-- definition of the possible inundation scenarios for each study areas and different return periods;
+- definition of the possible inundation scenarios for each Case Study and different return periods;

 - preliminary assessment of cascading effects on territory, environment and human systems.

-Based on the definition of RSLR projections at 20-30 years and up to 2100 in targeted areas derived from the WP2, the task deals with the proposition of inundation scenarios resulting from the combined effects of the different driving forces.
-That is, moving from the expeditive methodology for coastal flooding risk assessment implemented in SAVEMEDCOASTS, the combination of sea level rise, subsidence, storm-surge and/or river flooding events referred to different return periods is considered and adopted to define the flooding scenarios in the target areas.
+Based on the definition of relative sea level rise (RSLR) projections at 20-30 years and up to 2100 in targeted areas derived from the WP2, the task deals with the proposition of inundation scenarios resulting from the combined effects of the different driving forces.
+That is, moving from the expeditive methodology for coastal flooding risk assessment implemented in SAVEMEDCOASTS, the combination of sea level rise, subsidence, storm-surge and/or river flooding events referred to different return periods is considered and adopted to define the flooding scenarios for the Case Studies.

-The combined coastal flooding scenarios will be computed coupling expeditive methodologies and modelling to obtain the possible inundation scenarios for different return periods and referring to the projections at 20-30-80 years.
+The combined coastal flooding scenarios is computed coupling expeditive methodologies and modelling to obtain the possible inundation scenarios for different return periods and referring to the projections at 20-30-80 years.

-The task is addressed to provide a preliminary assessment of cascading effects induced in the study areas due to the flooding scenarios.
-The main idea is to focus on infrastructures, human activities, coastal protected areas etc. In addition to the “territorial” inundation risk, indeed, the effects induced by the sea level rising might increase the enhancing direct and indirect increasing exposures for the population due to the clogging of wastewater treatment plants (urban or industrial), interferences with sewages systems, cross-contamination of river/soil/marine coastal areas (for example due to pesticides), levels of chemical contaminants in the environment and other local criticalities due to the presence of anthropic activities.
+The task provides a preliminary assessment of cascading effects induced for the Case Studies due to the flooding scenarios.
+The main idea is to focus on infrastructures, human activities, coastal protected areas etc. In addition to the “territorial” inundation risk, indeed, the effects induced by the sea level rise might increase the enhancing direct and indirect increasing exposures for the population due to the clogging of wastewater treatment plants (urban or industrial), interferences with sewages systems, cross-contamination of river/soil/marine coastal areas (for example due to pesticides), levels of chemical contaminants in the environment and other local criticalities due to the presence of anthropic activities.

-Based on the data available for the study areas referred to sensitive targets a quick overlap mapping of the flooding areas arising from the previous tasks with such targets will be provided.
+Based on the data available for the Case Studies referred to sensitive targets a quick mapping of the areas prone to be flooded in the next decades is provided.

-Preliminary cascading effects will be derived in the areas of the project case studies
+Preliminary cascading effects will be derived for the Case Studies.

 Leading institution: FONDAZIONE Centro Euro-Mediterraneo sui Cambiamenti Climatici (CMCC)